About: Who and Why.

 Who?

-I do have a science background, but have spent most of my life effectively as a futurist, working as CTO or CEO, predicting and working on the next wave of technology for the future.
-This has been both in ventures I initiated, and as the head of technical development for major international organisations.
-I grew up with a love of Science, and my first university course was a science degree.
-Although, in this galaxy, that was long, long ago, and I have never actually worked as a pure scientist.
-I have done quite a variety of things, including working in the music industry and in motor racing, but the vast majority of my experience has been in technology.
+Major roles have both been both in smaller ventures I initiated, and within major international organisations.
+Although, in this galaxy, it was not long, long ago that I studied initially as a scientist, I have never actually worked as a pure scientist.
+I have also dabbled in things outside my main fields, including working in the music industry and in motor racing, but the vast majority of my experience has been in technology.
 In practice, it has been a career in the practice of analysis and logic.
 From analysing business practices through to how to use electronics to automate turning logs into sawn timber.
-I had roles from Silicon Valley CEO, director of European companies in several countries, been based in latie America, and had roles as programmer, electronic circuit designer, Director of Product developer through to ‘systems analyst’.
-What is common is the ‘analysis’, the application of logic to problems where I am not the expert in the specific field, but have access to people who are experts.
+What is common is the ‘analysis’, the application of logic to problems where I am not the expert in the specific field but where I have access to people who are experts.

 Everything I discuss in exploratory papers here is simply taking information, hopefully provided by, and attributed to, knowledgably experts, and using logic to assemble the information to reach a conclusion.
 As stated in ‘why’, the exploratory paper are to promote discussion and further research, they are not designed around an agenda, although the goal is to seek answers that are convincing.